circuitnederland/registrationform/cyclos_configuration/scripts/emandates/README.md

 - Script when operation is executed: `Operation_InternalUpdate.groovy`
 - Script when the external site redirects: `Operation_InternalUpdate_Callback.groovy`

-## eMandates Locking by user
+## eMandates Withdraw by user

-Custom operation script to let the user lock or unlock their emandate.
+Custom operation script to let the user withdraw or re-activate their emandate.

 - Run with all permissions: Yes
 - Included libraries: eMandates Library